Amélie: Home media

 The film has no overall worldwide distributor, but Blu-ray Discs have been released in Canada and Australia.
 The first release occurred in Canada in September 2008 by TVA Films.
 This version did not contain any English subtitles and received criticisms regarding picture quality.
 In November 2009, an Australian release occurred.
 This time the version contained English subtitles and features no region coding.
 Momentum Pictures released a Blu-ray in the UK on 17 October 2011.
+Lionsgate released a U.S. Blu-ray edition in 2011, after entering a temporary agreement to distribute Miramax's library on home video.
+Sony Pictures issued a U.S. Blu-ray in a steelbook in 2024.
 The film is also available in HD on iTunes and other digital download services.

 In the United Kingdom, it was 2013's tenth best-selling foreign-language film on physical home video formats, and the year's third best-selling French film (below The Intouchables and Rust and Bone).

-Interpretation

-Film interpretation commonly revolves around the color palette being red and green heavy.

 Legacy

 For the 2007 television show Pushing Daisies, a "quirky fairy tale", American Broadcasting Company (ABC) sought an Amélie feel, with the same chords of "whimsy and spirit and magic".
 Pushing Daisies creator Bryan Fuller said Amélie is his favorite film.
 "All the things I love are represented in that movie", he said.
 "It's a movie that will make me cry based on kindness as opposed to sadness".
 The New York Times' review of Pushing Daisies reported "the Amélie influence on Pushing Daisies is everywhere".

 A species of frog was named Cochranella amelie.
 The scientist who named it said: "This new species of glass frog is for Amélie, protagonist of the extraordinary movie Le Fabuleux Destin d'Amélie Poulain; a film where little details play an important role in the achievement of joie de vivre; like the important role that glass frogs and all amphibians and reptiles play in the health of our planet".
 The species was described in the scientific journal Zootaxa in an article entitled "An enigmatic new species of Glassfrog (Amphibia: Anura: Centrolenidae) from the Amazonian Andean slopes of Ecuador".
+The film is also the inspiration behind a painting game called Été where players can paint Montreal into life.